 A heavily used battery should only be calibrated once a month.
 Do not calibrate a new battery.

 To calibrate the battery:

-- 1. Fully charge the battery. - ▲ WARNING!
-Do not charge the computer battery while on board an aircraft. - NOTE: The battery charges while the computer is off or in use, but it charges faster when the computer is off.
+- Fully charge the battery. - NOTE: The battery charges while the computer is off or in use, but it charges faster when the computer is off.

 To fully charge the battery: